 You have the right to examine the contract at any time once a property is on the market.
-If a particular property interests you, get a copy of the sale contract as soon as possible so you can ask your solicitor or conveyancer to review it.
-You should have this done before signing a sale contract.
+If you are interested in a particular property, request a copy of the contract as soon as possible, so you can ask your solicitor or conveyancer to review it.

 There will be two copies of the sale contract: one for you and one for the vendor.
 You each sign one copy before they are swapped or ‘exchanged’.
 This can be done by hand or post and is usually arranged by your solicitor, conveyancer or the agent.
 If the agent is handling the exchange, you must expressly authorise them to do so.
 This should be done in writing.

-|NOTE - A contract has not been made and is not legally binding before the exchange of contracts and the payment of a deposit.|
+|NOTE: A contract has not been made and is not legally binding before the exchange of contracts and the payment of a deposit.|

 A cooling-off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.